SingularityT3/PseudoEngine2/README.md

 ### Launching the REPL
 Lanuch the program directly by double clicking the [executable](https://github.com/SingularityT3/PseudoEngine2/releases) \
 **OR** \
-Run it in the terminal with no arguements
+Run it in the terminal with no arguments

 ### Running files in the REPL
 The REPL can be used to run files using `RUNFILE <file>`. \